 The doctor will make an incision in the hip area.

 The doctor will remove the damaged parts of the hip joint and replace them with the prosthesis.
 The hip prosthesis is made up of a stem that goes into the femur (thighbone), the ball (head joint) that fits into the stem, and a cup that is inserted into the socket of the hip joint.
 The stem and cup are made of metal.
 The ball may be made of metal or ceramic.
 The cup has a liner that may be made of plastic or ceramic.
-The two most common types of artificial hip prostheses used are cemented prostheses and uncemented prostheses.
+The 2 most common types of artificial hip prostheses used are cemented prostheses and uncemented prostheses.
 A cemented prosthesis attaches to the bone with surgical cement.
 An uncemented prosthesis attaches to the bone with a porous surface onto which the bone grows to attach to the prosthesis.
-Sometimes, a combination of the two types is used to replace a hip.
+Sometimes, a combination of the 2 types is used to replace a hip.